-Fireworks can only be carried out by licenced pyro-technicians in accordance with the Queensland Code of Practice – Control of Outdoor Fireworks Displays and they will need to submit a fireworks notification form to Queensland Government at least seven calendar days before the event.
+Fireworks can only be carried out by licenced pyro-technicians in accordance with the Explosives Act 1999 and the Explosives Regulation 2017 and they will need to submit a fireworks notification form to Queensland Government at least seven calendar days before the event.
 Approval will need to be granted by Council if the fireworks are being held on Council land.
 You will need to provide Council with copies of:

 • Fireworks display notification form (submitted to the Department of Natural Resources & Mines) visit www.dnrm.qld.gov.au or phone 137 468;

 In some instances approval will need to be sought from the Civil Aviation Safety Authority (CASA) and/or other governing bodies.
 You should also ensure that the local fire station is notified about the fireworks as early as possible.
 Residents can view upcoming fireworks displays dates at www.dnrm.qld.gov.au

 If food and refreshments are served or sold at your event, it may be necessary for food vendors and operators to obtain a Temporary Food Licence.
 Council fees vary for annual licences and seven day event licences while no fees are applicable for those exempt from licences.
 It is requested that you notify Council’s Regulatory Services of all food vendors involved with your event.

 Find out the requirements for temporary food vendors and mobile food vehicles here.